 Nunu is the name of the man who has on multiple occasions, prepared (hands-down) the best Pad Thai we have ever tasted.
 A few months ago we visited Nunu Pad Thai (also known as “Pad Thai Narok Saek”), because it was cooked exclusively on the street.
 He now has his own little eatery on Latya Road in the Wongwian Yai district.

-To find Nunu is a bit tricky, because during our visit (February 2018), the customers were almost exclusively locals and everything is written in Thai.
+To find Nunu is a bit tricky, because the customers are almost exclusively locals.
 A good tip: look out for the cowboy hat.
 Nunu always cooks with a hat.
 In order to help you find Nunu Pad Thai easier, we have shown you the location in the map at the end of the article.

 More about Nunu Pad Thai (= Pad Thai Narok Saek)

-Prices: about 50 baht for a Pad Thai
+Prices: about 70 to 120 baht for a Pad Thai

 How do I get to Nunu Pad Thai?